Richie-Rokka/Marketing-Mix-Modeling-Revenue-Optimization/README.md

 ---

-## Recommendations
+## 📈 Executive Recommendations

-### 🚀 Strategic Recommendations

-1. Reallocate incremental budget toward Email and Referral campaigns to maximize projected ROI efficiency.
+- Increase investment in Email and Referral campaigns due to stronger marginal ROI efficiency and lower acquisition costs.

-2. Reduce investment exposure to underperforming channels with elevated CAC and weaker marginal returns.
+- Reduce exposure to channels with elevated CAC and weaker conversion performance, particularly LinkedIn campaigns.

-3. Continuously monitor channel-level conversion efficiency and marginal ROI performance before scaling spend.
+- Continuously monitor marginal ROI before scaling acquisition spend to avoid diminishing return inefficiencies.

-4. Combine revenue forecasting with scenario analysis to improve long-term marketing investment planning.

-5. Use cohort and lifecycle analysis alongside MMM to improve attribution and retention visibility.
+- Combine MMM with cohort and retention analysis to improve lifecycle visibility and long-term revenue forecasting.

+- Use scenario analysis to guide future GTM investment and budget allocation decisions.

 ---

 ## Future Enhancements